A world in which all children with neurodevelopmental disabilities and other special health care needs will achieve their full potential.

 Serve as a center of excellence in leadership training that prepares the next generation of policy makers, faculty, clinicians and researchers to lead the maternal and child health work force in realizing the vision.

 The UW LEND is a graduate level interdisciplinary training program.
 We that prepares graduate students, post-graduate fellows, and mid-career health professionals to:

 - Assume leadership roles in their respective fields

 - Provide high level interdisciplinary clinical care for children with neurodevelopmental disabilities and their families

 - Become strong advocates for policies to optimize the life course of individuals with neurodevelomental disabilties

 Since the late 1960's UW LEND has provided interdisciplinary training, clinical service, and leadership in public health systems in Washington State and beyond.

-We are one of 43 LEND programs in the United States.
-LEND programs are funded under the 2006 Combating Autism Act and mangaged by the Maternal and Child Health Bureau.
+We are one of 52 LEND programs in the United States.
+LEND programs are funded under the Autism CARES Act and mangaged by the Maternal and Child Health Bureau.
 These programs serve the core purpose of: